Sabaton (band): Lineup change (2012–2015)

+In 2012, Sabaton released a new concept album Carolus Rex.

-In 2012, two-thirds of Sabaton's lineup left the band.
-On 31 March vocalist Joakim Brodén confirmed rumors that the band would be going separate ways, with only Brodén himself and bass player Pär Sundström staying on board.
+In the same year, two-thirds of the band's lineup left.
+On 31 March, Joakim Brodén confirmed rumors that the band would be going separate ways, with only himself and Pär Sundström staying on board.
 Sabaton was joined by new members Chris Rörland and Thobbe Englund on guitar, and Robban Bäck on drums.
-Former Sabaton guitarists Oskar Montelius and Rikard Sundén, drummer Daniel Mullback and keyboardist Daniel Myhr went on, together with vocalist Nils Patrik Johansson and bassist Stefan Eriksson, to form a new band, Civil War.
-In November 2012, drummer Robban Bäck decided to take a break from touring due to becoming a father.
+Former guitarists Oskar Montelius and Rikard Sundén, drummer Daniel Mullback and keyboardist Daniel Myhr went on, together with vocalist Nils Patrik Johansson and bassist Stefan Eriksson, to form a new band, Civil War.
+In November 2012, Robban Bäck decided to take a break from touring due to becoming a father.
 Snowy Shaw replaced him as touring drummer, who in turn was replaced by Hannes Van Dahl in November 2013.
-Prior to replacing Shaw, Van Dahl had worked as Shaw's drum technician while drumming for the band Evergrey.
+Prior to replacing Shaw, Van Dahl had worked as his drum technician while drumming for the band Evergrey.

-In the same year, Sabaton released a new concept album Carolus Rex.

 In January 2014, the band announced the cover of their new album called Heroes, then due to be released on 16 May 2014.
 The album proved to be a hit and made #1 on the official Swedish album chart.
 On 27 January the band was announced to play Download Festival in June.
-In October 2015 performed their first concert in Japan in Loud Park.
+In October 2015, Sabaton performed their first concert in Japan in Loud Park.